irinajinli/four-minigames/README.md

 This app is a collaboration between myself (Jean Li), Ashley Lu, Abdul Arif, and Melanie Luqiong Xie.
 It was created during September-December of 2019.

 ## How to Use
-You can download and install the .apk file in the repository or download the app from the Google Play Store here.
-Alternatively, you can use the emulator on Android Studio.
+Clone this repository and open it in Android Studio.
+Click "run" and the app will open in the emulator.

 Then, register for a local account in the app.
 This will automatically log you in and you can begin playing.